Zombie company? Is your business one of the walking dead?

 A Chartered Accountant’s advice might be to pursue one of the following courses:-

-- Selling your invoices (there are companies called factoring companies which buy other companies’ accounts receivable)
+- Selling your invoices (there are companies called factoring companies that buy other companies’ accounts receivable)

 - Borrowing against your invoices